 The School offers three tracks for completion of the baccalaureate degree:

 - the accelerated track for students another degree

 - online RN-to-BSN track for registered nurse students

-The nursing program at Mississippi College is 4 years in length and leads to a Bachelor of Science Degree in Nursing.
-The curriculum consists of 35 hours of college core courses, 37 hours of nursing prerequisites, and 61 hours of nursing courses.
+The traditional nursing program at Mississippi College is 4 years in length and leads to a Bachelor of Science Degree in Nursing.
+The curriculum consists of 29 hours of college core courses, 37 hours of nursing prerequisites, and 63 hours of nursing courses.
 Students are admitted into the clinical portion of the major twice a year in the fall and spring semesters.